tuchandra/sudoku/README.md

 At this point, I decided it'd be easier to do this in JavaScript, and after some searching I found [Pupeteer](https://github.com/puppeteer/puppeteer) to run headless Chrome.
 The docs were excellent, and it was easy to get started, so I threw together a Node script and we were all set.

 The last step was automating it all.
-I had wanted to learn more about CI for a while, so I set up a [Github Actions workflow](https://github.com/tuchandra/sudoku/actions) to run this a few times a day (accounting for the fact that different website posted their puzzles at different times).
+I had wanted to learn more about CI for a while, so I set up a [Github Actions workflow](https://github.com/tuchandra/sudoku/actions) to run this daily at 6AM.
+The end result is a daily Github Issue with all the puzzle links in them; see [this example](https://github.com/tuchandra/sudoku/issues/9).
 This took a *lot* of trial and error, but now I'm getting daily links to great Sudoku puzzles.

 ## Repo contents